Outdoor Culture And Activities In London: Where To Find Theatre, Films And Live Music Al Fresco This Summer

 Shakespeare's Globe

-Probably London's most famous theatre, Shakespeare's Globe is another open-air experience, and though it's not the original theatre that existed in Shakespeare's time, it replicates the original playing conditions Shakespeare and his actors would have known.
-The roof takes a wooden 'O' shape, leaving the audience exposed to the elements, and there's room for up to 700 'groundlings' to stand in the yard (though seating is available too).
+Probably London's most famous theatre, Shakespeare's Globe is another open-air experience, and though it's not the original theatre, it replicates the original playing conditions Shakespeare and his actors would have known.
+The roof takes a wooden 'O' shape (hence its nickname 'this Wooden O', leaving the audience exposed to the elements, and there's room for up to 700 'groundlings' to stand in the yard (seating is available too).

-A Midsummer Night's Dream, The Comedy Of Errors, Macbeth and As You Like It are on the bill for summer 2023 at Shakespeare's Globe.
+Much Ado About Nothing, Richard III, The Taming of the Shrew, Antony & Cleopatra and the Comedy of Errors are on the bill for summer 2024 at Shakespeare's Globe.
+In addition to these works from the Bard's own quill, look out for Rough Magic, a family-friendly production based on the Weird Sisters from Macbeth, and Princess Essex, a new play about an Edwardian seaside beauty pageant.
 Top tip: if you're on a budget, hold out for the £5 Rush, which sees a limited number of last-minute £5 groundling tickets made available every Friday at 11am.

 The above are the only full season outdoor theatre experiences that we know of, though some venues offer pop-up theatre experiences throughout the summer: